My own experience with teacher stress can be summed up in one sleepless night.

-4. Excessive Feedback
+4. Too Much Feedback

-But we’ve all witnessed what can happen when we return a major assignment.
+But we’ve all seen what can happen when we return a major assignment.
 We go through the work carefully.
 Find every error.
 We don’t just correct it, we explain exactly how to fix it.

 I once attended a powerful workshop on writing instruction.
 The presenter hammered the mantra “Don’t fix the writing.
 Teach the writer.”